onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Resource IDs.rst

     * ``int_{network-role}_network``

-    VNF Heat Orchestration Templates can only create internal networks.
+    VNF Heat Orchestration Templates can only create ONAP internal networks (per the ONAP definition, see Requirements R-52425 and R-46461 and R-35666).
     There is no ``{index}`` after ``{network-role}`` because ``{network-role}`` **MUST** be unique in the scope of the VNF's
     Heat Orchestration Template.